mayerrobert/jmurmel/lambda/README.md

     endlocal
     --- snip ---

-That way to run e.g. the file `hanoi.lisp` I can use the following command:
+That way to run e.g. the file `hanoi.lisp` you can use the following command:

     C:\> jm hanoi.lisp

-or if I want to interpret a file and then go into REPL:
+or if you want to interpret a file and then go into REPL:

     C:\> jm --repl hanoi.lisp